 - The hotelkeeper in episode 2 of Scooby-Doo!
 Mystery Incorporated has constant Fish Eyes.

 - Cartoon depictions of Rodney Dangerfield sometime veer into this when he's playing stupid: see Rover Dangerfield and the Genie's impression of him in Aladdin.

 - Megatron and Starscream Narmfully don this expression several times in Transformers Prime.

 - On Phineas and Ferb, this is the default expression of Perry the Platypus when he's in his civilian guise.
 In "Mom's in the House", Phineas and friends make fish-eyed expressions like Perry during the "Perrytronic" song.

-- Grunkle Stan gets these whenever he states a stupid plan.
-Most notably the driving bear.
+- Gravity Falls: Grunkle Stan gets this expression a lot whenever he states a stupid plan, most notably the driving bear from "Bottomless Pit".

-- Mike from Total Drama Revenge of the Island always has this expression while he takes a deep breath right before one of his alternate personalities activate.
+- Mike from Total Drama Revenge of the Island and All-Stars always has this expression while he takes a deep breath right before one of his alternate personalities activate.